Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Introduction

 This result can be extended to more general potentials $V(q,t)$, although only certain potentials admit such exact invariants \cite{lewis1982direct}.
-The method used by Leach in \cite{lewis1982direct} is an {\sl ad hoc} derivation which finds explicitly all invariants that are either linear or quadratic in the momentum $p$.
-Moreover, additional methods have been applied to attribute an invariant to time-dependent non-autonomous systems, e.g. \cite{leach1978generalization, chattopadhyay1980noether, ray1980noether, struckmeier2000exact, struckmeier2001invariants}.
+Leach's method in \cite{lewis1982direct} is an {\sl ad hoc} derivation that explicitly finds all invariants, either linear or quadratic, in the momentum $p$.
+Moreover, additional methods have been applied to associate an invariant to time-dependent non-autonomous systems, e.g., \cite{leach1978generalization, chattopadhyay1980noether, ray1980noether, struckmeier2000exact, struckmeier2001invariants}.

-A noteworthy example, is given by Leach \cite{leach1978generalization}, where it was shown that an exact invariant for the time-dependent harmonic oscillator can be found by a two-step time-dependent linear transformation.
-This method was later generalized by Struckmeier and Riedel \cite{struckmeier2000exact, struckmeier2001invariants} including three-dimensional time-dependent Hamiltonians.
-The two-step transformation is given by a time-dependent canonical transformation first and secondly, by a specific time-scaling transformation.
-The first transformation contains an arbitrary function, which is further related to the auxiliary function $\rho$ and gives rise to the auxiliary equation (\ref{AuxLewis}).
-The time-scaling, on the other hand, removes entirely the explicit time-dependence of the Hamiltonian and leads to the Lewis invariant.
-In this way, time-dependent canonical transformations, as well as time-scaling transformations emerge in the analysis of exact invariants for time-dependent Hamiltonian systems.
-Nonetheless, these transformations suffer restrictions in the context of time-dependent Hamiltonian mechanics \cite{abraham1978foundations} and some caveats are in order.
+A noteworthy example is given by Leach in \cite{leach1978generalization}, where it was shown that a two-step time-dependent linear transformation yields an exact invariant for the time-dependent harmonic oscillator.
+This method was later generalized by Struckmeier and Riedel \cite{struckmeier2000exact, struckmeier2001invariants}, including three-dimensional time-dependent Hamiltonians.
+The two-step transformation is first given by a time-dependent canonical transformation and secondly by a specific time reparametrization.
+The first transformation contains an arbitrary function, which is further related to the auxiliary function $\rho$ and gives rise to the auxiliary Equation (\ref{AuxLewis}).
+On the other hand, the time reparametrization removes the Hamiltonian's explicit time-dependence and gives rise to the Lewis invariant.
+In this way, time-dependent canonical transformations and time reparametrizations emerge in the analysis of exact invariants for time-dependent Hamiltonian systems.
+Nonetheless, these transformations suffer restrictions in the context of time-dependent Hamiltonian mechanics \cite{abraham1978foundations}, and some caveats are in order.
+Let us remark on some of them.